 … and the end of March saw the opening of the brilliant Queen Victoria In Paris – Watercolours from The Royal Collection.
 This exhibition showcased 51 watercolours painted by various artists, who were individually selected by Queen Victoria to document her State visit in Paris.
 The watercolours capture the grandeur of this visit and the great preparations that Paris put to welcome the Queen.

-This exhibition also contained watercolours painted by Queen Victoria herself, and memorabilia from our collection that were potentially purchased by John and Josephine, who were possibly also in Paris at the same time as the Queens tate visit.
+This exhibition also contained watercolours painted by Queen Victoria herself, and memorabilia from our collection that were potentially purchased by John and Josephine, who were possibly also in Paris at the same time as the Queens state visit.

 Last summer’s major fashion exhibition marries the stunning imagery of the undisputed king of catwalk photography, Chris Moore, with a fabulous selection of original outfits, lent by the world’s leading fashion houses in a unique collaboration.